 In the cases where deposited models go beyond a single set of coordinates, capturing the underlying experimental ensemble is solved in two primary ways: ensemble models that encode many copies of the system, each with a potentially distinct conformation/composition, in a single PDB deposition or muliticonformer models that encode alternate conformational/compositional states only for certain parts of the system (Figure 1).
-Nuclear Magnetic Resonance (NMR) data is typically encoded in ensemble models because it inferentially represents sparse distance and angle restraints6.
+Nuclear Magnetic Resonance (NMR) data is typically encoded in ensemble models because it inferentially represents sparse distance and angle restraints.
 In contrast, CryoEM and X-ray crystallography density maps provide atomistic detail across the entire system, enabling the precise modeling of alternate states directly from a real space signal.
-As there is no principled way of choosing the most parsimonious ensemble size, encoding cryoEM and X-ray crystallography data in ensemble models can result in an exploding data-to-parameter ratio and overfitting (Figure 1B)7.
-Moreover, ensemble models are difficult to modify manually.
-In contrast, multiconformer models can represent all states within a single model, reducing the datato-parameter ratio and allowing for more facile human visualization and manipulation8- 10.
+As there is currently no principled way of choosing the most parsimonious ensemble size, encoding cryoEM and X-ray crystallography data in ensemble models can result in an exploding data-to-parameter ratio and overfitting (Figure 1B).
+Moreover, ensemble models are difficult to modify manually (e.g. in coot or Isolde).
+In contrast, multiconformer models can represent all states within a single model, reducing the data-to-parameter ratio and allowing for more facile human visualization and manipulation10-12.
 A limitation of the current PDBx/mmCIF data structure for ensemble and multiconformer models is that it cannot represent the complex interdependencies of alternative conformational states in the experimental ensemble.